fikreanteneh/nlp-assignment-2/README.md

 This Amharic News Classifier draws inspiration from the research paper, "[An Amharic News Text Classification Dataset](https://arxiv.org/pdf/2103.05639)" by Israel Abebe Azime and Nebil Mohammed.
 The paper emphasizes the challenges of performing text classification in low-resource languages like Amharic due to the lack of labeled data.
 It introduces a dataset of over 50,000 news articles categorized into six classes, offering a baseline for classification tasks using simple models such as Naive Bayes with Count Vectorizer and TF-IDF.

-We used the same dataset for our classification task and finetuned XLM RoBERTa, a Transformer model, for Amharic news classification.
-XLM RoBERTa is the only model we found that is trained on Amharic language and performs good.
+We used the same dataset for our classification task and fine-tuned XLM RoBERTa, a Transformer model, for Amharic news classification.
+XLM RoBERTa is the only model we found that is trained on the Amharic language and performs well.
 The model was pretrained on 100 different languages, including Amharic, and has over 200 million parameters.
+We deployed the fine-tunded model on Hugging Face and can be found [here](https://huggingface.co/fikreanteneh/AmharicNewsClassifier/tree/main).

 Unlike traditional models like Naive Bayes, which rely on simple text features such as word counts or TF-IDF, XLM RoBERTa leverages deep learning and contextual embeddings to deliver higher performance on sequence classification tasks.

 We built an API and deployed it on Hugging Face Spaces.
-The API documentation can be found [here](https://fikreanteneh-amharicnewsclassifier.hf.space/docs) and can be integrated into any application.
+The api can be integrated into any application.
 We also created a small website for users to test the models without writing any code, available [here](https://nlp-assignment-2-1.onrender.com/).

 The deployed models are: